TestCentricity/testcentricity_web/README.md

       }
       verify_ui_states(ui)

-      # verify avatar src url does not contain /null/ institution id
+      # verify avatar src url does not contain /null/ in its file path
       verify_ui_states(avatar_image => { src: { does_not_contain: "/null/" } })
     end
 ```